ogdenpm/intel80tools/Doc/IntelSrc.md

 # Reverse engineered Intel code

 The src directory tree contains the key results of my reverse engineering of the Intel code.
-With few exceptions the code can be rebuilt from the provided sources to match at a byte level the original Intel binary images.
+With few exceptions the code can be rebuilt, from the provided sources, to match at a byte level the original Intel binary images.

-Each sub directory contains a makefile to allow the code to be rebuilt and additionally there is a makefile in the src directory that will recursively build all of the code.
+Each sub directory contains a makefile to allow the code to be rebuilt and additionally there is a makefile in the src directory, that will recursively build all of the code.
 For all the make files there are several key targets namely

 ```
 all			the default target